grinderd/explore-libraries/README.md

 Adding this again.

 Wait is it the login?
+Nope.
+Looks like that one box isn't useful.
+Don't click it dingus.